thescouser89/build-finder/README.md

 The `koji-hub-url` and `koji-web-url` options must be set to valid URLs for your particular network.

-The `pnc-connection-timeout` option sets the Pnc connection timeout.

 The `pnc-partition-size` option sets the Pnc partition size.

-The `pnc-read-timeout` option sets the Pnc read timeout.

 The `pnc-url` option must be set to a valid URL for your particular network if you want Pnc support.